Exploring the adaptive voter model dynamics with a mathematical triple jump: Heterogeneous moment expansion

-In the first step, we convert the stochastic agent-based model into an infinite-dimensional system of ordinary differential equations (ODEs) by a heterogeneous expansion, known as the active neighborhood approximation.
-Following \cite{marceau} we define $A_{k,l}$ to be the normalized number of agents of opinion $A$ who have $l$ active and and $k$ inert links.
-In the thermodynamic limit we can treat the $A_{k,l}$ as continuous variables and capture their dynamics by the differential equations
+In the first step of the triple jump, we convert the stochastic agent-based model into an infinite-dimensional system of ordinary differential equations (ODEs) by a heterogeneous expansion, known as the active neighbourhood approximation.
+Following \cite{marceau} we define $A_{k,l}$ (respectively $B_{k,l}$) to be the normalized number of agents of opinion A (respectively B) who have $k$ A-neighbours and $l$ B-neighbours.
+In the thermodynamic limit we can treat the $A_{k,l}$ as continuous variables and capture their dynamics by the differential equations {\themainequation\roman{equation}}

-where $\bar{p} =(1-p)$.
-The terms in Eq.\ \eqref{ODE} describe the change experienced by a focal node $A_{k,l}$ due to opinion adoption ((i) to (iv)) and rewiring ((v) to (vii)) events.
-Specifically, contributions arise from (i) adopting the opinion of a neighbor of type B, (ii) a neighbor of type B adopting the opinion of the focal node, (iii) a neighbor of type B adopting the opinion of another node of type A, (iv) a neighbor of type A adopting the opinion of another node of type B, (v) the focal node rewiring one of its links away from a neighbor of type B (acquiring a new neighbor of type A), (vi) a neighbor of type B rewiring a link away from the focal node, and (vii) a node of type A rewiring one of its links to the focal node.
+The terms in equation \eref{eq:ODE} describe the change experienced by a focal node $A_{k,l}$ due to opinion adoption (i to iv) and rewiring (v to vii) events.
+Specifically, contributions arise from (i) the focal node adopting the opinion of a neighbour, (ii) a neighbour of type B adopting the opinion of the focal node, (iii) a neighbour of type B adopting the opinion of another node of type A, (iv) a neighbour of type A adopting the opinion of a node of type B, (v) the focal node rewiring one of its links away from a neighbour of type B (acquiring a new neighbour of type A), (vi) a neighbour of type B rewiring a link away from the focal node, and (vii) a node of type A rewiring one of its links to the focal node.

+Let us consider the first term (i) in more detail.
+Adopting the opinion of a neighbour can result in both a loss or creation of $A_{k,l}$ nodes.
+A loss occurs when $A_{k,l}$ nodes are convinced to adopt the opinion of a neighbour of type B (hence becoming $B_{k,l}$ nodes); this occurs at a rate proportional to $A_{k,l}$ and to the amount of B neighbours of $A_{k,l}$, namely $l$.
+Similarly, $A_{k,l}$ nodes are created when $B_{k,l}$ nodes are convinced by one of their $k$ A neighbours, at a rate proportional to $kB_{k,l}$.
+The probability of an opinion-adoption event occurring is $\bar{p}/2$.
+Thus the contribution of events of type (i) to the ODE is

-The events (iii), (iv), and (vii) involve nodes outside the direct neighborhood of the focal node.
-They are thus dependent on the number of next-nearest neighbors (iii, iv) or active links existing elsewhere (vii).
-The corresponding rates then depend on longer-ranged correlations that are not captured by the $A_{k,l}$ alone.
-We therefore need to estimate these rates based on the available information from the nearest-neighbor correlations captured.
-This approximation is called moment closure, and is known to be the main source of inaccuracy in moment expansions for networks \cite{momentrev}.
+The events (iii), (iv), and (vii) involve nodes outside the direct neighbourhood of the focal node.
+They are thus dependent on the number of next-nearest neighbours (iii, iv) or active links existing elsewhere (vii).
+The corresponding rates then depend on longer-ranged correlations that are not captured by the $A_{k,l}$ and $B_{k,l}$ alone.
+We therefore need to estimate these rates based on the available information from the nearest-neighbour correlations captured.
+This approximation is called moment closure, and is known to be the main source of inaccuracy in heterogeneous moment expansions for networks \cite{momentrev}.